Ex-S. Korean premier Kim Jong-pil, spy agency founder, dies | New Country 923

 Kim Jong-pil didn’t direct the agency at the time of the 1973 kidnapping, and 25 years later he joined forces with Kim Dae-jung and helped him win the 1997 presidential election.
 He served as Kim Dae-jung’s prime minister from 1998-2000 under a power-sharing plan.

-The 2007 panel report did not draw a clear conclusion on whether the kidnapping was ultimately aimed at killing Kim Dae-jung, who said his abductors nearly dumped him from a ship at sea a few days after his capture before they stopped when a U.S. military helicopter made a low pass over the vessel.
-Kim Dae-jung won the 2000 Nobel Peace Prize for his efforts to promote democracy and reconcile with North Korea.
+The 2007 panel report did not draw a clear conclusion on whether the kidnapping was ultimately aimed at killing Kim Dae-jung, who said his abductors nearly dumped him from a ship at sea before they stopped when a U.S. military helicopter made a low pass over the vessel.

 Related to Park by marriage, Kim Jong-pil was his No. 2 man for much of his rule.
-But after a new military junta led by Gen. Chun Doo-hwan seized power through a coup following Park’s death, Kim was accused of corruption and surrendered property worth millions of dollars before moving to the United States.
+But after Park was gunned down by his intelligence chief during a late-night drinking party in October 1979 and a new military junta led by Maj.
+Gen. Chun Doo-hwan seized power through a coup, Kim was accused of corruption and surrendered property worth millions of dollars before moving to the United States.

 Kim returned to South Korea after Chun, bowing to weeks of massive public protests, allowed a free, direct presidential election in 1987, which marked South Korea’s transition toward a genuine democracy.
 Kim founded his own conservative party and ran for the hotly contested 1987 election to compete with Chun’s army buddy and government candidate Roh Tae-woo, Kim Dae-jung and another opposition leader Kim Young-sam.

 Roh won the election largely thanks to a split in opposition votes, and Kim Jong-pil placed fourth.
-The trio came to dominate South Korean politics in the so-called “era of the three Kims.”
+The three opposition candidates came to dominate South Korean politics in the so-called “era of the three Kims.”

 Kim Jong-pil had enjoyed a strong support from his home turf in central Chungcheong province and people who valued the rapid economic development during Park’s rule.
 But he never reached a level of support to seriously contend for the presidency and instead became a kingmaker by exercising his political leverage in presidential races.